professor-irfanullah/authentication/readme.md

 cd your-repo-name
 ```

-## 🗄️ Database Setup (MySQL)
+## 🗄️ Database Setup (PostgreSql)

-This project uses a MySQL database.
+This project uses a PostgreSql database.
 You’ll need to create the database and table before running the app.

 ### 📋 Database Name: